Whitby Abbey - Dark Nights with Dracula

 Visiting Whitby Abbey

 Whitby Abbey is located above the town of Whitby on the North Yorkshire coast.
 It is clearly signposted from the main roads into the town.
+This small town is one of the bucket list places to visit in Yorkshire, a perfect place for adventures and exploring.

 You can also walk to and from the centre of Whitby town to the abbey.
 It does involve the 199 steps but the views on the way up are worth pausing to admire.